A hybrid solution approach for the Integrated Healthcare Timetabling Competition 2024: Experimental results

-For the instances with a gap larger than 10\% to the best known solution, we present the detailed costs per soft constraint for our solution approach (with 10 min runtime) and the best known solution from the competition website in Table \ref{tab:results_soft}.
+For several instances with a gap of at least \SI{10}{\percent} to the best known solution, we present the detailed costs per soft constraint for our solution approach (with a time limit of 10 minutes) and the best known solution from the competition website in \cref{table_results_details_bad}.
 The difference in performance has one of two reasons in these instances.
-Either our approach (T.) leaves more patients unscheduled, i.e., the patient admission has problems to find solutions with many patients leading to feasible room assignments, or the nurse assignment has high costs.
-The nurse assignment consists of continuity of care (CoC), excess workload and skill mismatch.
-Another observation is that in our approach, delays after the release day are lower in most of the solutions (except instance m27).
+Either our approach leaves more patients unscheduled, i.e., the patient admission struggles to find solutions with many patients that lead to feasible room assignments, or the nurse assignment has high costs (continuity of care, excess workload, and skill mismatch).

+\Cref{table_results_details_bad} also reveals that, in our approach, delays after the release day are lower in most of the solutions (except instance \instance{m27}).
+This is because the delay costs are included in the first subproblem on patient admission, and low-cost admission solutions are prioritized for consideration by later subproblems.
 For the other soft constraints, the approaches lead to somewhat similar costs.

-For the small instances (see \cref{tab_results_small}) our approach struggles to find feasible solutions in three out of nine cases.
-Here, the decomposed approach without feedback about infeasibility to previous subproblems is not successful.

-From this analysis, we conclude that there is improvement potential in finding admission schedules that lead to feasible room assignments and improving the efficiency of the nurse assignment.